 Can I keep using sunscreen, shampoo, or conditioner?

 Yes, for all of the reasons we are taught since childhood about the dangers of sun exposure.
 However, please consult with your doctor or other medical professional to confirm which sunscreens are safe and, in particular, do not contain dangerous substances like benzene.
 “The majority of products we tested — over 200 of them — had no detectable amounts of benzene, and uncontaminated sunscreen should certainly continue to be used,” said David Light, CEO of Valisure, the lab that performed the tests related to benzene exposure.

 What should I do next?

-Those who have been diagnosed with leukemia or another blood-based cancer and believe they have been using sunscreen contaminated with benzene should reach out to Belluck & Fox attorneys immediately for a free consultation on your legal options.
+Those who have been diagnosed with leukemia or another blood-based cancer and believe they have been using sunscreen, shampoo, or conditioner contaminated with benzene should reach out to Belluck & Fox attorneys immediately for a free consultation on your legal options.
 You may be eligible for a benzene payout or benzene settlement if you are eligible for a benzene lawsuit.

 Why should I choose Belluck & Fox?

 Belluck & Fox is a nationally recognized law firm that fights for its clients and their families as if they were our own.
 We don’t just know the law, in many cases we helped to write it.
 When you work with us, you start your journey with one of our firm’s partners, and have regular access to them or one of our experienced attorneys throughout the entire process.
 We have secured over $1 billion in verdicts and settlements holding corporations accountable.